andrewgould27/tweeter/README.md

 `npm start`

-And youu're off to the races!
+And you're off to the races!

 # Contributors